 1/4 cup fresh parsley, finely chopped

-INSTRUCTIONS Crock Pot Canada Goose
+Crock Pot Canada Goose

 In the crockpot, whisk together the chicken broth, salt, black pepper, onion powder, garlic powder, oregano, and thyme.